python-accelerator-middle-layer/governance/steering_committee/meeting_20250627/20250627_minutes_draft.md

 **7. Training (Teresia):**
 At the last workshop a preliminary list of required training was put together.
-How do we proceed with this?
+A discussion has also been started on Github.
+It was decided to start with two trainings:
-- Control System: Teresia to arrange it for the next community zoom meeting.
+- Control system: Teresia will arrange this for the next community zoom meeting.
+It should cover the three control systems currently used in our community: TANGO, EPICS and DOOCS.
-- pyAT: online training? - Simone to prepare it for the afternoon last day of the workshop in a hybrid format, for our people and interested external people.
+- pyAT: Simone said this training already exist and is ready to go.
+It can be arranged as on the AT workshop at ESRF on the last afternoon of the workshop.
+It should then be done in a hybrid format.
+Teresia suggested that it can also be done fully online depending on what works best with the workshop schedule.
+Laurent will talk to Vadim about this.

 **8. Date for next community zoom meeting (Teresia):**